 If you enroll in TRICARE, VA coverage, or another plan that offers comprehensive prescription drug benefits – and you have a Medicare Advantage plan that includes prescription drug coverage (also called MAPD) – then you can leave your Medicare Advantage plan and return to Original Medicare.

-- You’ll want to check with your prescription drug plan to make sure that it allows you to disenroll.
+- You’ll want to check with your prescription drug plan to make sure that it provides you with credible drug coverage.

 In rare circumstances, Medicare may send you a letter admitting that a mistake was made when you were given assistance with selecting a plan.
 Once you receive that letter, you have two months in which you may leave your Medicare Advantage plan and enroll in Original Medicare.